General studies

 Why earn an online bachelor of general studies?

 When you envision a defined objective, get there on your own terms.
-Overseen by the Office of Multidisciplinary Degrees, the online bachelor of general studies suits independent, motivated individuals interested in crafting a more personalized education plan.
+Overseen by the Office of Individualized Degrees, the online bachelor of general studies suits independent, motivated individuals interested in crafting a more personalized education plan.
 At the same time, the structure makes the most of what you’ve already earned, helping you complete your bachelor’s degree sooner and with fewer redundant courses.

 Students opting to enter the online bachelor of general studies degree program must have already taken at least three semesters of course work totaling a minimum of 45 credit hours.
-Working with an adviser, you’ll develop a plan of study involving three components reflecting undergraduate majors and departments at Mizzou.
+Working with an advisor, you’ll develop a plan of study involving three components reflecting undergraduate majors and departments at Mizzou.

 Wherever you see yourself long term, the online bachelor of general studies gives you a broad-reaching edge: